 The revised framework does indeed fundamentally overhaul the way banks are required to capitalise market risk on the Trading Book and has implications for the management of risk on the banking book as well.
 Some of the more significant revisions to the internal model approach (IMA) include a move from ‘VaR + stressed VaR’ to a single stressed expected shortfall measure (ES), with restrictions on diversification benefits and a capital penalty for less liquid risks; the incremental risk charge (IRC) replaced by a version of its simpler predecessor the default risk charge (DRC) but with equity exposures now included; and the abolition of the comprehensive risk measure (CRM).
 Also the standard rules calculations for market risk have been replaced by a new sensitivity based approach (SBA) combined with a standardised default risk charge.
 Banks using internal models will also be required to compute the standardised charges, as a benchmark, and the standard rules charge may be used to create a floor to the capital requirements based on internal models.
 New rules are also proposed to restrict movement of positions and the transfer of risk between the banking book and the trading book.

-This course will provide a comprehensive overview of the proposed new market risk regulations and will discuss in detail technical issues that have been debated between regulators and the industry, outstanding issues and challenges banks face.
-It will also take a look at the draft revised CRD and CRR and discuss divergences between these and the BCBS paper D352.
+This course will provide a comprehensive overview of the proposed new market risk regulations, with practical examples and exercises, and will discuss in detail technical issues that have been debated between regulators and the industry, outstanding issues and challenges banks face.
+It will also take a look at the draft revised CRD and CRR and the revisions proposed recently proposed in the latest BCBS and EBA publications.

 Participants are encouraged to bring their own notebook with MS Excel to maximize the interaction, practical examples and benefit from the seminar.